How To Capture A Man’s Heart

 Good sex is all about sex techniques and positions.

 Trying out lots of “adventurous” sexual techniques and positions can be a substitute for sexual feeling.
 It can also show you’re preoccupied with technique at the expense of connection with your lover.
 This may let you show off a technically skilled performance during sex, but it may also take away much of the satisfaction and pleasure, and indeed the intimacy, of sex.
+It’s a mistake to allow yourself to be deluded into thinking that all you need to have good sex is a repertoire of sexual techniques and positions.
+After all, “doing sex” is not a substitute for “being in sex”.

+You can build your own sexual pleasure by engaging in intimate acts that increase your sexual arousal.
+You can also allow your sexual actions to flow from your arousal rather than the other way round.
 There are men whose sex life is about sexual conquest, about satisfaction gained from having many women sexually.
 Such men may not have a high sexual drive, but rather a need to prove their desirability or sexual prowess, or they may be trying to boost their self-esteem.

 And the myth of the “real man” who can seduce almost any woman he chooses is an interesting one: it’s not a myth in the sense that there are men who fulfil that stereotype.
 But it is a myth in the sense that sexual satisfaction is very rarely achieved by innumerable conquests.
 If it were, there would be no need for ever-more sexual conquests!